 Scroll through the slides for a portfolio of images from my workshop engagements.

-I have had the opportunity to collaborate on a series of workshops with a number of Arctic stakeholders: with Alaska Iñupiat communities via the NASP and EPSCoR projects, and with marine mobile sectors for the SALIENSEAS and FOCUS projects.
-These workshops have been especially useful platforms for deliberation and co-producing relevant knowledge.
+I have had the opportunity to convene and moderate workshops with a number of Arctic stakeholders: with marine mobile sectors for the SALIENSEAS and FOCUS projects, and with Alaska Iñupiat communities via the NASP and EPSCoR projects.

 Generally speaking, the sequence of steps taken were as follows although depending on the type of collaboration, this process is adjusted: